JazzyWagdaddy/MS-4018-Draft-analyze-present-Microsoft-365-Copilot/Instructions/Labs/Lab_04_Boost_productivity_Excel.md

 1. Review the draft provided by Copilot and select **Replace** to include the content in your email.

-1. Send the email to your stakeholders.
+When working in your own environment, you would then send the email to your stakeholders.

 You now have hands-on experience using Copilot in Excel to analyze market trends, identify patterns, and generate valuable insights from your data.
 Continue trying new prompts in your Excel files to gain more practice.